xnd-project/xnd-benchmarks/README.md

-# XND compared with NumPy.
+# XND compared with NumPy

 ## Data conversion from Python values